9.92

 Brand has not begun to screen its suppliers’ environmental compliance.

-Brand extends its environmental management to wastewater generation, treatment and discharge along its supply chain, and publicly discloses matching requirements.
+Brand extends its environmental management to chemical production, use and discharge along its supply chain, and publicly discloses matching requirements.

 Brand extends its environmental management to solid waste transportation, utilization and disposal along its supply chain, and publicly discloses matching requirements.